Manzareen/StepCounterApp/README.md

-StepCounterApp: A Complete Guide
+# StepCounterApp

 Project Overview
 StepCounterApp is a comprehensive full-stack application that tracks and analyzes step count data.
 The system consists of an Android mobile application, a Flask backend API, and an interactive web dashboard for data visualization.

-✨ Features
+# Features

 Mobile App: Real-time step counting, clean user interface with a count of steps.
 Backend API: RESTful API for data processing and storage.
 Web Dashboard: Real-time analytics and visualization of step data with interactive charts.

-🛠️ Technology Stack & Software Versions
+# Technology Stack & Software Versions
 For the best compatibility, it is recommended to use the following versions or newer:

-Component	Technology	Recommended Version
 Mobile App	Android SDK	API 28 (Android 9.0) or later Backend API	Python, Flask	Python 3.8+, Flask 2.3.3 Database	MongoDB	MongoDB Atlas (Cloud)
 Web Dashboard	HTML5, CSS3, JavaScript, Chart.js	Chart.js 4.0+
 Build Tools	Gradle, pip	As included in Android Studio and Python

-🚀 Guide to Run the Application
+# To Run the Application

 # Backend Setup
 # Navigate to the backend directory
 cd backend